amihart/texor-ins/README.md

-# texor

-A simple text editor written in C.

-I'm following along with a [tutorial](http://viewsourcecode.org/snaptoken/kilo/) to build an editor like [kilo](http://antirez.com/news/108).

 # texor-ins

+This is a fork of Texor.
 I wanted a text editor on my router which I could only control over serial, and the Ctrl schema wasn't working for me, so I just modified it to use Ins instead and it worked.
 Decided to create a fork here in case anyone else needs that.

 ## Compiling